ADGEfficiency/programming-resources/vim/vim.md

 Even if Vim isn't your main text editor, a basic understanding of Vim is useful for working on remote machines.

+You can also enable Vim bindings in other editors like VS Code.

 ## History

 Vim's history stretches back more that 50 years - [History and effective use of Vim](https://begriffs.com/posts/2019-07-19-history-use-vim.html):